How to Reduce Shipping Costs

 The best ways for a small business to reduce shipping costs are:

-• Use small business shipping supplies provided by carrier.
+• Use small business shipping supplies provided by the carrier.

 • Pay shipping costs online for lower shipping costs.